databricks/terraform-provider-databricks/docs/data-sources/metastores.md

 -> **Note** If you have a fully automated setup with workspaces created by [databricks_mws_workspaces](../resources/mws_workspaces.md) or [azurerm_databricks_workspace](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/databricks_workspace), please make sure to add [depends_on attribute](../index.md#data-resources-and-authentication-is-not-configured-errors) in order to prevent _authentication is not configured for provider_ errors.

-Retrieves a list of [databricks_metastore](../resources/metastore.md) objects, that were created by Terraform or manually, so that special handling could be applied.
+Retrieves a list of ids of [databricks_metastore](../resources/metastore.md) objects, that were created by Terraform or manually, so that special handling could be applied.

 ## Example Usage

-Listing all catalogs:
+Listing ids of all catalogs:

 ```hcl
 data "databricks_metastores" "all" {}